amih90/azure-security-docs/articles/defender-for-cloud/concepts-private-endpoints.md

 ms.date: 11/16/2025
 ---

-# Private endpoints with Microsoft Defender
+# Private endpoints with Microsoft Defender (Preview)

 This article provides an overview of using private endpoints with Microsoft Security Private Links to ensure secure and private connectivity in your virtual network.